Basis-Theory/docs/source/includes/_applications.md

 ### Response

-Returns an [application object](#application-object) if the application was created.
+Returns an [application](#application-object) if the application was created.
 Returns [an error](#errors) if there were validation errors or the application failed to create.

 ## List Applications